-The Head of Year is responsible for ensuring that the conduct of students within the College is appropriate, and that colleagues are supported as necessary and discipline issues are followed up according to the academy's policies.
-The Head of Year works closely with the Student Support Manager.
-In order for this to be achieved, the Head of Year must monitor Bromcom behaviour reports daily, as well as helping to ensure that incidents reported to him/her are logged on Bromcom by the reporting teacher.
+The small college teams are responsible for ensuring that the conduct of students within the small college is appropriate, that colleagues are supported as necessary and discipline issues are followed up according to the academy's policies.
+In order for this to be achieved, the small college must monitor Bromcom behaviour reports daily, as well as helping to ensure that incidents reported to them are logged on Bromcom by the reporting teacher.

-The Head of Year can, in liaison with colleagues, put in place a range of strategies to support a student in behaving appropriately.
+The small college can, in liaison with colleagues, put in place a range of strategies to support a student in behaving appropriately.
 These may include:

 - restorative approaches

-- Head of Year report
+- positive report

-- parental contact
+- parent/carer contact

 - moving class/tutor group

 - a Pastoral Support Programme

-If a student has had either one lengthy period of suspension and a number of shorter suspensions the Head of Year may feel that the student is at risk of being permanently excluded.
-At this stage the Head of Year discusses the support already provided for the student with the Special Educational Needs Co-ordinator and the line managing Vice Principal.
-Together, they decide whether a Pastoral Support Programme is appropriate.
+If a student has had either one lengthy period of suspension and a number of shorter suspensions the small college may feel that the student is at risk of being permanently excluded.
+At this stage the small college discusses the support already provided for the student with the Special Educational Needs Co-ordinator and the line managing Deputy Principal.
+Together, they decide the appropriate action moving forwards.